Mauritanian nationality law: Post-independence (1960–present)

 Substantial modifications were made to the Nationality Code in 2010, when the law was amended to apply a strict protocol of descent for acquisition of nationality.
 The amendment removed the provision, except for foundlings, for children born in Mauritania to acquire nationality by birth in the territory.
 This meant that children, born in Mauritania to foreigners who cannot pass on their nationality to their children born abroad or to parents who are both stateless, were unable to obtain Mauritanian nationality.
 According to African nationality scholar, Bronwen Manby, in part the changes were made to "make it more difficult for undocumented persons to gain recognition of their nationality" and to facilitate the implementation of a new biometric identity program.
 The revision also removed both French and Bambara as languages qualifications for naturalization, eliminated some of the gender discrimination which had previously been present in the law, and allowed for Mauritanians to hold dual nationality.
-However, it retained discrimination in children deriving nationallity from their Mauritanian mothers, from acquiring nationality from their mothers at birth, and husbands from deriving nationality from their Mauritanian wives on an equal footing with Mauritanian men's spouses.
+However, it retained discrimination in children deriving nationality from their Mauritanian mothers, from acquiring nationality from their mothers at birth, and husbands from deriving nationality from their Mauritanian wives on an equal footing with Mauritanian men's spouses.